melisgl/try/README.md

     ..
     ==> #<TRIAL (TEST-TRY) EXPECTED-SUCCESS 0.500s ⋅2>

-    ;; This could also be an implicit try such as (TEST-PRINTING).
-    ;; This way we avoid entering the debugger.
+    ;; This could also be an implicit try such as (TEST-PRINTING), ;; but this way we avoid entering the debugger.
     (try 'test-printing)
     ..
 TEST-PRINTING
     ..   ⊠ (IS (EQUAL #1=(PRIN1-TO-STRING 'X) "TRY::X"))